 Your Challenge Set will be sent to you as soon as your registration payment has been received, but not sooner than August 2017 when the kits get delivered to the IET.
 If you are paying by purchase order, please process this as quickly as possible to avoid a delay in receiving your kit.

-Your team will need to use a LEGO® MINDSTORMS® set to build the robot, which is not supplied - this can be purchased from LEGO® Education or elsewhere online.
+Your team will need to use a LEGO® MINDSTORMS® set to build the robot, which is not supplied.
+The IET are developing an official partnership with a Mindstorms equipment supplier.
+The details to follow shortly.
 All versions of LEGO® MINDSTORMS® are acceptable to use in FIRST® LEGO® League.